Synthetic likelihood in misspecified models: Synthetic likelihood and model misspecification

-Consequently, the meaningful concept of model misspecification in BSL is that there does not exist any $\theta\in\Theta$ such that $b(\theta)=b_0$.
-This condition is precisely the notion of model incompatibility proposed in \cite{marin2014relevant}, which also features in the literature on model misspecification in ABC (\citealp{frazier2020model,frazier2020robust}).
-We then say that the model is \textit{misspecified in the BSL sense} if
+The above shows that the meaningful concept of model misspecification in synthetic likelihood is that there does not exist any $\theta\in\Theta$ such that $b_{}(\theta)=b_{\bullet}$.
+This condition is called model incompatibility by \cite{marin2014relevant}, and features in the literature on model misspecification in approximate Bayesian computation (\citealp{frazier2020model}).
+We then say that the model is {misspecified, or incompatible,} if

-Throughout the remainder, when we reference the notion of model misspecification, it is meant in the \textit{BSL sense} given by equation \eqref{eq:bslmiss}.
+Throughout the remainder, model misspecification is interpreted in terms of equation \eqref{eq:bslmiss}.

-\subsection{Consequences of Model Misspecification}
+\subsection{Consequences of model misspecification}

-We now return to the simple MA(1) example given in the introduction to demonstrate that, depending on the level of model misspecification, the BSL posterior can display Gaussian-like posterior concentration, concentration onto a finite, or dense, set of values, or concentration onto the boundary of the parameter space.
+We briefly demonstrate the consequences of model misspecification in BSL by returning to the simple running example (see Section \ref{sec:maexamintro} for details).
+Depending on the level of model misspecification, the posterior can display Gaussian-like posterior concentration, bi-modality, and/or concentration onto the boundary of the parameter space.